Links on Android Authority may earn us a commission. Learn more.

 Each step begets the next.
-You install the software first because it accesses the device’s bootloader.
-You then unlock the bootloader, because it accesses the recovery, and then you change the recovery to a custom one because it flashes the ROM.
+You install the computer software first because it accesses the device’s bootloader.
+Then, you unlock the bootloader because it accesses the recovery.
+You then change the recovery to a custom one because it flashes the ROM.
 You then flash the ROM, and on and on.
 It’s a very linear process.

 One incredibly important fact to keep in mind is that this process will almost always involve a wipe of your personal data.
 Unlocking the bootloader always results in a format of data.

 With that in mind, it is imperative you follow the third step and make a backup before performing any changes to your device.
 If something goes wrong after you unlock the bootloader, there will be no way to get your phone back to the way it used to be.
 Instead, your phone will be set back to factory default like it was when you first turned it on.